Fanne Foxe: Later life and death

 In 1980, Battistella married her manager, businessman Daniel Montgomery, and had a daughter before their 1985 divorce.
 In 1981, she gave an interview to The Washington Post in which she spoke about being upset that Mills claimed not to remember what he was doing during his affair, and was particularly hurt by his saying that he had "learned not to drink with foreigners".

-Under the name Annabel Montgomery, she moved to the St. Petersburg, Florida, in the late 1980s.
+Under the name Annabel Montgomery, she moved to St. Petersburg, Florida, in the late 1980s.
 She earned a bachelor's degree in communications from the University of Tampa in 1995 and master's degree in marine science and business administration—both magna cum laude—from the University of South Florida in 2001 and 2004, respectively.
 She worked as a divemaster for the University of South Florida and participated in underwater filming in Cozumel, Mexico.

 Foxe died on February 10, 2021, in Clearwater, Florida, four days before her 85th birthday.